 The Security Target [6] is the basis for this certification.
-It is based on the certified Common Criteria Protection Profile Machine Readable Travel Document with "ICAO Application" Basic Access Control, Version 1.10, 25 March 2009, BSI-CC-PP-0055-2009 [7].
+It is based on the certified Protection Profile Machine Readable Travel Document with "ICAO Application" Basic Access Control, Version 1.10, 25 March 2009, BSI-CC-PP-0055-2009 [7].
 Please note that in consistency to this protection profile only the security mechanism Basic Access Control was in the focus of the evaluation process.
-The further security mechanisms of the product (Extended Access Control, Chip Authentication and PACE) as well as the eID- and eSign-application are subjects of BSI-DSZ-CC-0729-2011 [15].
+The further security mechanisms Active Authentication and Extended Access Control as well as Chip Authentication are subjects of BSI-DSZ-CC-0702-2011 [29].

 The TOE Security Assurance Requirements (SAR) are based entirely on the assurance components defined in Part 3 of the Common Criteria (see part C or [1], Part 3 for details).
-The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 4 augmented by ALC\DVS.2.
+The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 4 augmented by ALC DVS.2.

-The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6], chapter 6.
+The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6] and [8], chapter 6.
 They are selected from Common Criteria Part 2 and some of them are newly defined.
 Thus the TOE is CC Part 2 extended.